WePesa/blockchain-proof-of-concept/README.md

 ## Goals

+The project aims to use the blockchain for the next use cases:
+* Delegate the read operations of data to the blockchain for decrease the load of our servers.
+* Use the blockchain as a payment system.

+In addition, we want to present some metrics and side-effects of this project that could help us to decide if the blockchain is worth to be used or not.
-* Fast data propagation between continents
-* Write data at Europe and Read at North America
+* Fast data propagation between continents: Write data at Europe and Read at North America
-* Extract cost metrics
+* Extract cost metrics: Cost per user
 * Extract deploy time

 ## User stories